+Budgetary Information

-Budgetary Information - Annual budgets are adopted on a basis consistent with generally accepted accounting principles for all government funds.
+Annual budgets are adopted on a basis consistent with generally accepted accounting principles for all government funds.
 The budget document presents information by department.
 The legal level of budgetary control adopted by the governing body is the department level.
 All annual appropriations lapse at the end of the fiscal year.

-The Consortium had no expenditures in excess of the amount appropriated for the year ended December 31, 2017.
+The Consortium had no significant budget exceptions during the year ended December 31, 2019.